werton13/Onboard-AzsCustomer/readme.md

 In the next versions:
-1) !Found an error in sql and web apps quotes - urgent correct (done) generate some kind of report (-) add logging (-) add choosing capability for  resource providers required ( add SQL,WebApp Sections enabler)(-) add powershell modules check Модули проверки пререквизитов (done) download icons from URL (-) add show password button (-)
+1) !Found an error in sql and web apps quotes - urgent correct (done)
+ - generate some kind of report (-)
+ - add logging (-)
+ - add choosing capability for  resource providers required ( add SQL,WebApp Sections enabler)(-)
+ - add powershell modules check Модули проверки пререквизитов (need rewrite for Az modules)
+ - download icons from URL (-)
+ - add show password button (-)
+2)
+ - add CSP tenant creation function
+ - Make main form to not dissapear on push button
+ - add an ability to modify subscription quota
+ - add password generation function
+ - add ability to choose azurestack region
+ - add ability to preview monthly estimate for a tenant
+ - add account password age verification

  add dependency in between comboboxs (for example: Managed Disks Space --depends from-->VM Quantity) (done) (not all) virtual networks gateways and connections default quantity should be eq 0 (done)